karimelhoshy/JobMarketProject/README.md

 ## Customization

 You can adjust the scripts and notebooks to target specific locations, job titles, skills, job areas, or other parameters.
 Modify the filtering criteria in the data processing scripts to tailor the insights to your needs.
 For example:
--To focus on a particular location or emphasize specific job titles, modify the location and/or job title filter during the data collection step.
+- To focus on a particular location or emphasize specific job titles, modify the location and/or job title filter during the data collection step.
--To target specific skills, adjust the skill filtering criteria in the data cleaning and transformation step.
+- To target specific skills, adjust the skill filtering criteria in the data cleaning and transformation step.
--To focus on particular job areas, modify the job area filter during the data cleaning and transformation process.
+- To focus on particular job areas, modify the job area filter during the data cleaning and transformation process.

 ## License